-spruce, but none are of the best quality.
-Then we enter a little river where shall a receased and catch name in.
-Here we see a coal mine, and I am told plaister is also abundant, but I have not found it.
-The wess in this river is good and the land is not mountainous.
-From the mouth of this mall river to the entrance of the little prove of Campsenia, on the north side, there is only a distance of three leaves, and thence to the other entrance on the south side, about ten leaves, where I commenced the voyare, and now and it after having made the circuit of the island.
-The total distance around is generally given at eighty leaves-; both the coal than the interior revensity able for their rocky and mountainous character, but the line bays and harbour which we also an frequent with safety give the island great value for carrying on the fisherie-Machen I and harbour abundant round the coast, and fishermen can find plonty of bait for catching coddish, which are very plential.
-Cape Breton has also been famous for moose, which were found in great quantitie, but at present there are none, as the large solution of them all, and have mostly abundoned the island various kinds of game in abundance but there are not the kinds the Indians prefer.
-Besides it costs them too much for powder and lead, tor with the one shet with which they can bring down a large animal like a moose they will only kill a bustard or two, sometimes three, and these are not sufficient to satisfy the gross appetite of themselves and families.
+spruce, but none are of the best quality. • Then we enter a little river where shallops go and eatch salmon.
+Here we see a coal mine, and 1 am told plaister 1 is also abundant, but I have not found it.
+The wood in this river is good and the land is not mountainous.
+From the mouth of this small river to the entrance of the little passage of Campseaux, on the north side, there is only a distance of three leagues, and thence to the other entrance on the south side, about ten leagues, where I commenced the voyage, and now end it after having made the circuit of the island.
+The total distance around is generally given at eighty leagues; both the coast and the interior are remarkable for their rocky and mountainous character, but the fine bays and harbours which vessels can frequent with safety give the island great value for carrying on the fisheries.
+Mackerel and herring are abundant around the coast, and fishermen ean find plenty of bait for catching codfish, which are very plentiful.
+Cape Breton has also been famous for moose, which were found in great quantities, but at present there are none,2 as the savages have destroyed them all, and have mostly abandoned the island since it does not give them sufficient game to live on.
+I do not mean to say that there is not still in the island various kinds of game in abundance, but there are not the kinds the Indians prefer.
+Besides it costs them too much for powder and lead, for with the one shot with which they can bring down a large animal like a moose they will only kill a bustard or two, sometimes three, and these are not sufficient to satisfy the gross appetite of themselves and families.